agoutsmedt/ejhet_quanti_method/paper/gdoc.md

 multiple bibliometric communities.
-This transformation represents not merely a shift in research topics, but a profound reframing of how economics approaches rationality: from an assumption embedded in aggregate models to an object of direct investigation at the individual level.
+This transformation represents not merely a shift in research topics, but a profound reframing of how economics approaches rationality: from an assumption embedded in theories and models to an object of direct investigation at the individual level.

 We have sought here to offer a broad panorama of the major transformations in the concept of "rationality" in economics.
 This